Rub some butter around the inside of 23cm/9” tart or flan dish or insert a baking liner.

-Put the flour and butter into a large bowl.
-Use a fork or pastry blender to work them together until the mixture resembles fine breadcrumbs.
+Using a fork or pastry blender, work the butter cubes and flour together until the mixture resembles fine breadcrumbs.

 Stir in the sugar.